 - Always keep matches, lighters, and other fire hazards out of the reach of children.

 - Keep flammable items at least three feet away from anything hot. (e.g. fireplaces, space heaters, and ovens).
+Here are some more fireplace safety tips.

 - Only smoke outside.